 Your teeth are a major indicator when it comes to your age.
 Depending on their care, they can make you look far younger or older.
 It seems obvious, but brushing and flossing regularly is a must.
 There is a good chance you have gone a lifetime without knowing how to properly care for your teeth, possibly even accidentally accelerating the aging process.

 Flossing is also important as it removes debris, prevents buildup, and allows oxygen to get to your gums.
-Choosing a water pick or an air flosser is a great decision as it makes flossing easier and more effective.
+Choosing a water pick or an air flosser is a great decision as it makes flossing more accessible and more effective.

 Keep Your Gums Healthy